ucsb/campus-cloud-docs/docs/bestpractices/servicecatalog.md

 It is also possible for Account holders to submit services they have created for use in the campus Service Catalog.

-Find out more about the AWS Service Catalog at https://docs.aws.amazon.com/servicecatalog/latest/dg/what-is-service-catalog.html
+Find out more about the [AWS Service Catalog] (https://docs.aws.amazon.com/servicecatalog/latest/dg/what-is-service-catalog.html).

 ## Key Service Catalog items
-The Service Catalog Products below are essential to building out your AWS projects as they provide network connectivity and initialize Group/Role use with UCSB Identity
+The Service Catalog Products below are essential to building out your AWS projects as they provide network connectivity and initialize Group/Role use with UCSB Identity.

 ### Simple VPC with Campus Connectivity
 * Create a simple VPC with allocated private IP space.
 Connectivity between account and back to campus provided by transit gateway and vpn.

 ### Create Shiboleth Group to Role Mapping
 * This will create an Empty IAM Role and map it to a group in UCSB Identity.
 Configure your role permissions after creation.
-Manage your shiboleth group membership via UCSB IM Group Tagger
+Manage your shiboleth group membership via UCSB IM Group Tagger.

 ![UCSB Service Catalog](/assets/img/ucsb-servicecatalog.png)